cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/network/topologies/NetworkTopology.rst

 addLink
 ^^^^^^^

-.. java:method::  void addLink(int srcId, int destId, double bw, double lat)
+.. java:method::  void addLink(long srcId, long destId, double bw, double lat)
    :outertype: NetworkTopology

    Adds a new link in the network topology.
 The CloudSim entities that represent the source and destination of the link will be mapped to BRITE entities.